Nikolaiy/shop/library/Smarty/docs/api/configuring.md

        ->addTemplateDir('./templates_1')
        ->addTemplateDir('./templates_2');

-// insert a template dir before exising template dirs
+// insert a templates dir before exising templates dirs
 $smarty->prependTemplateDir('./more_important_templates')

 // get all directories where config files are stored